TechnologyBrewery/orphedomos/README.md

 *Default:* `${project.version}`

 #### Aliases
-*Description:* Specifies additional tags to apply to the image once pushed to a remote repository.
-These tags are currently only applied for remote deployment.
+*Description:* Specifies additional tags to apply to the image.
+Occurs as a supplemental action in both `build-docker-image` and `push-docker-image` phases.

 *CLI Option:* `orphedomos.image.aliases`